Avocado with Citrus Salad

 - 1/3 cup prepared orange salad dressing Add to list

-- Juice of one small lime Add to list
+- 1 small lime, juiced Add to list

-- 1 small or half of a large jicama, or 1 daikon radish cut into matchstick-size pieces Add to list
+- 1 small or 1/2 large jicama or 1 daikon radish, cut into matchstick-size pieces Add to list

 - Sliced almonds (optional) Add to list